justinwalsh/daux.io/docs/00_Getting_Started.md

 ## PHP Requirements

-Daux.io is compatible with PHP 5.5 and up.
+Daux.io is compatible with PHP 5.6 and up.

-The reason is because some dependencies we have (mainly Symfony and Guzzle) do not support php 5.4 anymore.
+The reason is because some dependencies we have do not support php 5.5 anymore.

 ### Extensions